klinecharts/KLineChart/docs/en/instance-api.md

 ### removeTag(paneId, tagId)
-Remove tags, you can remove them in batches, just pass in the array in batches, if default, remove all.
-- `paneId` pane id, Remove all by default
-- `tagId` Unique identification of the tag

-### removeTag(paneId, tagId)
 To remove tags, you can remove them in batches.
 You can pass in an array in batches.
 If the default is used, all of them will be removed.
 - `paneId` pane id, default removes all
 - `tagId` The unique identifier of the tag, by default removes all tags on the pane